aashika-j18/AgroKAI/README.md

 AgroKAI is a smart farming app designed to simplify agricultural management for farmers, with functionalities that provide insights on soil fertility, predict plant diseases, and help optimize irrigation.
 Built on Flutter and Firebase, AgroKAI utilizes machine learning and sensor data integration to enhance decision-making in farming.

 The app is divided into three main parts:
-1. **Plant Disease Detection** - Uses a TensorFlow Lite (TFLite) image classification model to detect potential plant diseases from images, offering organic solution suggestions.
+1. 🌾**Plant Disease Detection** - Uses a TensorFlow Lite (TFLite) image classification model to detect potential plant diseases from images, offering organic solution suggestions.
-2. **Soil Fertility Monitoring** - Tracks changes in soil fertility, nitrogen (N), phosphorus (P), and potassium (K) levels, predicting future fertility trends through a random forest regression model.
+2. 🌏 **Soil Fertility Monitoring** - Tracks changes in soil fertility, nitrogen (N), phosphorus (P), and potassium (K) levels, predicting future fertility trends through a random forest regression model.
-3. **Irrigation Management** - Calculates crop water requirements using real-time environmental data (rainfall, humidity, temperature, wind speed) and sets up the motor timer, integrating motor control and usage logs.
+3. 💧 **Irrigation Management** - Calculates crop water requirements using real-time environmental data (rainfall, humidity, temperature, wind speed) and sets up the motor timer, integrating motor control and usage logs.

 Data is stored and accessed in Firebase Firestore through three primary collections: soil data, irrigation data, and motor logs.

 =======